sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 key establishment, an encapsulator cannot pre-emptively initiate a key establishment, but requires an encapulation key.
 Nor can participants compute parts of the key establishment in parallel as is the case with Diffie-Hellman.
-As long a the application can handle larger public keys and ciphertexts, a KEM is a drop-in replacement for 'ephemeral-ephemeral' key exchange in protocols like TLS {{RFC8446}} and SSH {{RFC4253}} as well as 'static-ephemeral' key exchange in protocols like ECIES/HPKE {{RFC9180}},
+As long as the application can handle larger public keys and ciphertexts, a KEM is a drop-in replacement for 'ephemeral-ephemeral' key exchange in protocols like TLS {{RFC8446}} and SSH {{RFC4253}} as well as 'static-ephemeral' key exchange in protocols like ECIES/HPKE {{RFC9180}},